Cade-Bray/Embedded-System-Architecture/Module-2/Notes/Section 2.3 Input Conditioning.md

   - filtering
 ---
 #### Notes
- Sensors are rarely accurate and as such a microcontroller will have to account for these imperfections with fine tuning.
-This fine tuning is known as **input conditioning**.
+ Sensors are rarely accurate and as such a microcontroller will have to account for these imperfections with fine-tuning.
+This fine-tuning is known as **input conditioning**.

 ##### Figure 2.3.1: Button bouncing.